-Note: You are currently viewing documentation for Moodle 2.8.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Update profile.
+Note: You are currently viewing documentation for Moodle 2.0.
+Up-to-date documentation for the latest stable version is available here: Update profile.

 Remember to click 'Update profile' when you have finished.

 The first section contains fields that must be completed:

 These are self-explanatory.
 These names will identify you everywhere in your Moodle courses.